devsowad/laravel-livewire-example/README.md

 ### <a href="http://laravel-livewire-example.herokuapp.com" target="_blank">Live site</a>

-## An simple app with Laravel Livewire
+## A simple app with Laravel Livewire

 ### Run this project